800 669 6650800 669 6650 Mon-Fri 8 a.m. - 8 p.m. Eastern

 Unfortunately, there are mortgage fraud schemes, loan assistance scams, and other types of mortgage fraud that take advantage of homeowners.
 You must be extra careful.

-- Beware of any person or organization that asks you to pay a fee in exchange for housing counseling services or modification of a past due loan
+- Any person or organization that asks you to pay a fee in exchange for mortgage counseling services or modification of a past due loan

-- Beware of anyone who says they can "save" your home if you sign or transfer over the deed to your house
+- Someone tells you they can "save" your home if you sign or transfer over the deed to your house

-- Do not sign over the deed to your property to any organization or individual unless you are working directly with your mortgage servicer to forgive your debt
+- Do not sign over the deed to your house to any organization or individual unless you are working directly with your mortgage servicer to forgive your debt

 - Never make your mortgage payments to anyone other than your mortgage servicer without their approval

-Please visit the Loan Modification Scam Prevention Network to learn more about how to avoid scams or to report a loan modification or foreclosure rescue scam Opens a new window.
+Please visit the Federal Trade Commission (FTC) or the U.S. Department of Housing and Urban Development (HUD) to learn more about how to avoid loan modification or foreclosure rescue scams.

-There is never a fee to get assistance or information about any of the home loan solutions available to you.
+There is never a fee for assistance or information about any home loan solutions.
 We can also help you find a HUD-approved housing counselor.